Kali. The ancient name of India’s most powerful goddess evokes images of death and the bloody dismemberment of demons.

 In this act we are shown an aspect of Kali named Dhumavati in the Mahavidyas doctrine of the 10 aspects of Devi, meaning literally “She who widows herself”.
 After crushing his chest she brings him back to life, and at this instant becomes one of her ten aspects – Tara, an auspicious creatrix.
 Kali is defined by care that takes extreme measures, not by her delicacy.
 Indians have tried to convey her vision, which encompasses all of femininity in one terrible, powerful image.

-In another version, Siva hides amongst the piles of demon corpses and shapeshifts into an infant.
+In another version, Siva hides among the piles of demon corpses and shape shifts into an infant.
 Upon hearing his cries, Kali stops to breastfeed the child, showing her role as the mother, unable to resist the maternal instinct.

 Known as the great mother, Kali is said to nurture universe before birth and after death.
 The same goes for the tiny microcosm of a human soul.
 She is the one who takes care of us when we die and before we are born.
 Of what relevance is she to us in our day to day life then?